aarongoin/forms-go-brrr/README.md

         validate="onBlur"
         validator={value => {
           if (value.includes("123")) return "This is a terrible password.
 Pick a better one.";
-          if (!value.includes("secret")) return "This is probably not as secret as you think...";
+          if (value.includes("secret")) return "This is probably not as secret as you think...";
         }}
       />
       <button type="submit">Login</button>